Incident management under GDPR

 Author: Igor Streharski, Data Privacy Lead Consultant @ Poslovna inteligencija

 A data breach is a confirmed security incident in which sensitive, confidential or otherwise protected data has been accessed and/or disclosed in an unauthorized fashion.

-Breaches of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+Breaches of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.

-Data subjects, on the other hand, must be notified about a data breach as soon as it occurs (GDPR parlance is without undue delay).
+Data subjects must be notified about a data breach as soon as it occurs (GDPR parlance is without undue delay).
 This is especially true when a high risk to the rights and freedoms of data subjects might exist as a result of the breach.

-- When an incident occurred;
+- When an incident occurred

-- How many data subjects have been affected;
+- How many data subjects have been affected

 - Which originating systems stored the data – for the purpose of cross-referencing with the Data Privacy Manager’s register of processing activities which contains the description of measures used to protect the data in the first place.

-With all this information a data protection officer can make an informed decision about the impact a breach might have on affected data subjects, whether supervisory authority should be notified, and to take any additional steps in line with the regulation.
+With all this information a data protection officer can make an informed decision about the impact a breach might have on affected data subjects, whether supervisory authority should be notified, and take any additional steps in line with the regulation.

-Data Privacy Manager’s Incident Management module also provides a data protection officer with a central repository of all past communication between the organisation and data subjects, and between the organisation and the supervisory authority.
+Data Privacy Manager’s Incident Management module also provides a data protection officer with a central repository of all past communication between the organization and data subjects, and between the organization and the supervisory authority.

-Finally, the Incident Management module also allows for links to internal organisation’s ticketing system to be added, just in case a need ever arises to dig deeper into the origins and resolution status of a breach.
+Finally, the Incident Management module also allows for links to internal organization’s ticketing system to be added, just in case a need ever arises to dig deeper into the origins and resolution status of a breach.